cube-js/cube/docs/content/Schema/pre-aggregations.md

 `external: true` which instructs Cube.js to store pre-aggregations inside its own storage - Cube Store.

-If pre-aggregations aren't flagged `extenal: true` they are considered **internal** and will be saved and queried from the source database.
+If pre-aggregations aren't flagged `external: true` they are considered **internal** and will be saved and queried from the source database.

 <!-- prettier-ignore-start -->